 This is also a skill that is considered hard to learn as compared with any technical skill.
 So if you can convince the interviewer of your good communication skills, you’ve really differentiated yourself from the others.

-When you’re being interviewed, you are anyway being judged on your verbal communication skills.
-If the conversation steer towards skills, try and give examples where you put your communication skills to use.
+When you’re being interviewed, you are anyway, being judged on your verbal communication skills.
+If the conversation steers towards skills, try and give examples where you put your communication skills to use.